“My managers at work treat me differently” - Christopher’s story

 My journey is something I had to go through to be who I am today and I wouldn’t change anything that happened to me.
 I have recovered and my mental health is stable.

 Throughout my career, I’ve had 15 jobs in the mental health industry.
-I currently work as a Peer Support Coordinator, managing and supervising Peer Support Workers in South London.
+I currently work as a Peer Support Coordinator.
 I’ve written 30 books about my life stories, personal development and faith - I am a Christian and my faith is especially important to me.
 I’m also a musician who creates spiritual music in hip-hop, rap, Christian gospel.

 I want people to know you can live with schizophrenia and psychosis, and have a fulfilling, meaningful life if you get the right professional support and look after yourself.
 You are not your mental health condition and it doesn’t define you as an individual.
 There is a life beyond mental illness.